Transportation in New York (state): Transportation on Long Island

 Every major form of transportation serves Long Island, including three major airports, railroads and subways, and several major highways.
 There are historic and modern bridges, recreational and commuter trails, and ferries as well.

 The Long Island Expressway, Northern State Parkway, and Southern State Parkway, all products of the automobile-centered planning of Robert Moses, make east–west travel on the island straightforward, if not always quick.
 Indeed, locals refer to Long Island Expressway as "The World's Longest Parking Lot".

 There are currently ten road crossings out of Long Island, all within New York City limits at the extreme western end of the island.
 Plans for a Long Island Sound link at various locations in Nassau and Suffolk Counties have been discussed for decades, but there are currently no firm plans to construct such a crossing.

 The Long Island Rail Road is the busiest commuter railroad system in North America, carrying an average of 282,400 customers each weekday on 728 daily trains.
 Chartered on April 24, 1834, it is also the oldest railroad still operating under its original name.

+Transportation in Buffalo

+Transportation in Buffalo is dominated by automobile use, but other modes of transportation exist in the city.

+The Erie Canal made Buffalo a major port.
+Railroads including the New York Central confirmed its status.